douglasparrales/SpringBoot/README.md

 The annotation DeleteMapping has been added at CustomerController successfully! //
 # 8
-the annotation patchMapping has been added at CustomerController successfully!! //
+the annotation patchMapping has been added at CustomerController successfully!! // the annotation RequestMapping has been added at Class Customer //